floledermann/stimsrv/README.md

 If you need a different license for your purposes, contact the author of stimsrv.
 Individual licenses and support may be available upon request.

-stimsrv has been created by [Florian Ledermann](https://twitter.com/floledermann) at the [Research Unit Cartography, TU Wien, Austria](https://cartography.tuwien.ac.at/).
+stimsrv has been created by [Florian Ledermann](https://twitter.com/floledermann) at [TU Wien, Research Unit Cartography](https://cartography.tuwien.ac.at/).